-The Employability Skills Project, funded by the Rothschild Charitable Giving Fund, is taking place at schools in Bristol, Cambridgeshire, Cornwall and Newcastle.
+The Employability Skills Project, funded by Rothschild & Co through their UK Charitable Giving Programme, is taking place at schools in Bristol, Cambridgeshire, Cornwall and Newcastle.
 The project will see these students benefit from the support of former students with similar experiences to them, throughout a crucial stage in their education.

 Session one’s theme was ‘knowledge and inspiration’ and focused on students getting to know alumni and gaining an insight into the different careers available to them.

 - Lillian, Director and founder of The People Academy, left Neale-Wade Academy in 1980

 Students were amazed to hear about Lilian’s journey and the barriers she has overcome to build a successful career.

 She told students: ‘I left here with nothing.
 I didn’t work hard and I had to study until I was 40 to get the qualifications I could have got at 21.
 When I was at school all I knew was that I wanted to leave.’

 Lillian left school with five O levels and her first job was in a job centre.
 She did her first degree in her mid-thirties.
 Now she is studying for her second degree whilst working with organisations across the world to help them develop people’s potential.